jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/overview.rst

 * **IO (input/output):** These files are used by the :ref:`*sawRobotIO1394*<sawrobotio>` software components.
 They specify which signals coming in and out of the dVRK controllers a device needs to use and how to convert them to something useful.
-For exemple a digital input low/high can be converted to a pedal pressed or released, an analog input can be converted to a potentiometer position in SI units, an analog output can be used to send a desired motor
+For example a digital input low/high can be converted to a pedal pressed or released, an analog input can be converted to a potentiometer position in SI units, an analog output can be used to send a desired motor